 What are the tips on how to change a pedal on a bicycle?
-The process of changing a bike's pedal is usually effortless, simple and quick with expert guidance.
-Obviously, the first step is determining if you're even at a point where changing the pedals on your bicycle is appropriate for you.
+The process of changing a bike's pedal is usually effortless, simple， and quick with expert guidance.
+The first step is determining if you're even at a point where changing the pedals on your bicycle is appropriate for you.
 For example, if you already have flat pedals on your bicycle and cannot swap them out for clipless ones then it would be better not to change anything.

 1, Understand the difference between clipless and flat pedals